 This is a handwritten ~ bound ~ copy of the Four Gospels ~ famed for the numerous designs adjacent to and incorporated with the script ~ known as illuminations.
-These pictures show one of the first pages, and a sample of the text.
+The pictures below show one of the first pages, and a sample of the text.
 The main opportunity for illuminating is the first letter of a passage of text.
 Each of the beatitudes lower picture ~ starts with an illuminated capital letter.
 An additional decorative bar has been added to the left hand margin.

-The 'book' is held in the custody of Trinity College, Dublin University, in Ireland.
+The 'Book' is held in the custody of Trinity College, Dublin University, in Ireland.
 It has been trimmed and re-bound several times since it was first written in around 800.
 It is now bound into four volumes, and a permanent exhibition in the University normally has two pages open for public viewing (behind security measures).
 It had a million visitors in 2019.

 There is a wealth of information and publication available on the book of Kells, which I have not seen.
-These notes are aimed to be an introduction for those interested in pursuing their interest further ~ symbolism ~ early religion ~ calligraphy ~ history ~ pigment ~ page layout and design ~ binding ~ conservation ~ display ~ Celtic imagery and knotwork ~ iconography .The illustrations are taken from the many available on the WWW, and I hope that they are available in the public domain, sufficient for me to use them witout specific acknowledgement here.
+These notes are aimed to be an introduction for those interested in pursuing their interest further ~ symbolism ~ early religion ~ calligraphy ~ history ~ pigment ~ page layout and design ~ binding ~ conservation ~ display ~ Celtic imagery and knotwork ~ iconography .The illustrations are taken from the many available on the WWW, and I hope that they are available in the public domain, sufficient for me to use them without specific acknowledgement here.

 For those interested in other precious books I have notes ~

-~ St Cuthbert's Gospel
+~ St Cuthbert's 'Gospel'

 ~ The Great Omar